 The effort earned Rossi a "Platinum" Honda Environmental Leadership Award, which the Japanese automaker gives dealerships that achieve grid neutrality or receive LEED certification from the U.S. Green Building Council.

-Rossi is the fourth U.S. dealer to earn the top "Platinum" award since Honda launched its "Green Dealer" program, which has provided technical assistance to dealers looking to reduce their environment impact since its launch in 2012.
+Rossi is the fourth U.S. dealer to earn the top "Platinum" award since Honda launched its "Green Dealer" program in 2012.
+The program provides technical assistance to dealers looking to reduce their environment impact.

 There are currently 200 dealers enrolled in the program; 24 have earned "Gold" or "Silver" awards for reducing emissions by 30 percent and 10 percent, respectively.

 And Honda isn't the only automaker whose dealers are going green.

 Back in 2010, Kendall Toyota of Eugene, Oregon became the first dealership to receive a LEED Platinum certification--the highest level achievable--thanks to a carefully-designed building and supplemental solar power.

 As cars become greener, it seems logical that conscientious dealers would want to reduce the environmental impact of purchasing them.

 Equally powerful, however, is the potential to lower facility costs by cutting or eliminating the electric bill.

 With photovoltaic solar panels at record low prices--and even lower levels to come--we can expect to see more dealers greening their facilities and unhooking from the grid.